spiral/docs/docs/en/component/storage.md

 The storage architecture assumes 3 different levels of access to identical operations: Storage, Bucket and File.
 At each of these levels, you can operate on files, but the differences are in how much data you have to transfer to a particular method.
-At the highest "Storage" level you have to pass information about the bucket and the file, at the "Bucket" level only about the file, and finally at the "File" level you will not have to pass any additional information.
+At the highest "Storage" level you have to pass information about the bucket and the file.
+At the "Bucket" level you pass info only about the file.
+Finally, at the "File" level you will not have to pass any additional information.

 In practice, it will look like this.
 Let's try to create a file `example.txt` in 3 different ways inside some controller